 📥 Resources for the Public

-- Digital Toolkit: Includes infographics, conversation guides, social media templates, and badge graphics. 👉Download the Toolkit
+- Resources: Includes infographics, conversation guides, social media templates, and the #SupportEveryChallenge Badge.

 - Statistics & Research: